lethalwombat/share_price_predictor/README.md

 # Summary
-Share Price Predictor uses publicly available historical stock data to extract share price movement patterns and generates predictions on unseen data.
+**Share Price Predictor** uses publicly available historical stock data to extract share price movement patterns and generates predictions on the specified unseen data.

 ## Use case
-Share Price Predictor is an application that demonstrates the skeleton of the end-to-end Data Science workflow.
+**Share Price Predictor** is an application that demonstrates the skeleton of the end-to-end Data Science workflow.
 The application demonstrates several parts of the process from scratch.

-At a high level, the application showcases a Data Science workflow consisting of
+At a high level, the application showcases a Data Science workflow consisting of:
 1. Infrastructure deployment using Docker
     * Create a Docker image with all necessary dependencies
     * Start the service with one command
+    * Stop the service with one command

 2. Data sourcing